MicroEJ/docs/KernelDeveloperGuide/overview.rst

    extending them with features that are specific to the firmware, like deployment of an application, a management console, ...

--  System Applications: pre-built applications that can be embedded as System Apps into a firmware.
-Some of them are user-land counter parts of the Kernel, implementing the application lifecycle for the firmware's application framework (e.g. the Wadapps Framework).
-These "Kernel System Applications" rely on a dedicated set of interfaces to interact with the Kernel, this interface being defined in a dedicated module.
+-  System Applications: pre-built applications that can be embedded into a firmware.
+Some of them are user-land counter parts of the Kernel.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free